jo-pol/MAE-gf/Bias-ground.md

 ### Introduction
 ![pairdiagram][p-0221-wt]
 The traditional Bias Ground, or Ornamental Ground, is made as in above pair-diagram.
 In this article we show different grounds based on this diagonal.
-Some nice grounds can be   .
+Some nice grounds can be obtained by using one unit only.
+See [Fancy examples](https://github.com/MAETempels/MAE-gf/wiki/Fancy%20examples)
 Better names for the examples will follow.

 ### Traditional Bias Ground